indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* The minimum Rust version has been changed from 1.46 to 1.51 to facilitate use of const generics.
+* The minimum Rust version has been changed from 1.46 to 1.52 to facilitate use of const generics and some other stabilized APIs.
 * :py:meth:`starlark_tugger.PythonWheelBuilder.write_to_directory` now interprets
   relative paths as relative to the currently configured build path, not relative to the process's current working directory.